• Skip to primary navigation

 Though I can’t say for sure, when, where or how the word “marica” came to be, I do know that it comes from the noun “María”.

 Adding the diminutive “ica” is what turns the word into a pejorative and it is used to describe someone who is either effeminate, gay, or who lacks courage.
-When spending time in Medellin you’ll hear it a lot.
+If you ever decide to visit Medellin you’ll hear the word a lot.

 It can be used as an insult, no doubt, and I discourage that intention.